 The Prosecco Wine Guide

 Prosecco wines are Italy’s most popular sparklers.
-While it’s often compared to Champagne, it’s made with a different set of grapes and a different winemaking method.
+While it’s often compared to Champagne, it’s made with different grapes and a different winemaking method.

 As you’ll soon discover, there’s more to Prosecco than affordable bubbles.
-Learn more about this fascinating sparkler, including how to choose Prosecco, the different styles, the main winemaking region, Valdobbiadene, and what foods to pair with it.
+In fact, the region is undergoing a quiet revolution.
+Learn more about this fascinating sparkling wine, including how to choose Prosecco, the different styles, what foods to pair with it, and the main winemaking region: Valdobbiadene.

-New Guide: Explore the delicious world of Prosecco Superiore in the new Conegliano Valdobbiadene Wine Region Guide.
+Guide: Explore the delicious world of Prosecco Superiore in the Conegliano Valdobbiadene Wine Region Guide.

 “There’s more to Prosecco than affordable bubbles.”